 Why are ICS-focused attacks surging?

-This increased threat has been proven true over the years with industrial control system (ICS)-focused attacks on everyone from SolarWinds to Oldsmar to Colonial Pipeline.
+This increased threat has been proven true over the years with industrial control system (ICS)-focused attacks such as the SolarWinds hack and the Colonial Pipeline incident.
 One of the reasons things are getting worse is that cyber crime continues to pay — and pay handsomely.
 Lutz said there has been $12 billion in damages due to ransomware attacks in the last three years, and 53% of industrial manufacturers have experienced a cybersecurity breach at their facility during that same stretch.

 In recent years, critical infrastructure ransomware attacks have become more frequent, with the food and beverage sector — near and dear to the Pack Expo audience — under increased threat.
 According to Lutz, industrial companies remain a prime target because they have legacy unpatched infrastructure and a lack of skilled resources to properly manage cyber risk.
 In addition, most industrial automation environments are poorly inventoried.
 If you don’t know what is connected in your environment, you cannot properly secure it.